scottnorton-io/API-rate-limiter---dynamic/README.md

 ## 💬 Contributing

+Issues and pull requests are welcome.

-See `CONTRIBUTING.md` for setup, linting, tests, and PR process.
+See `CONTRIBUTING.md` for details on setup, linting, and tests.